 You use the ESXi CD/DVD or a USB flash drive to install the ESXi software onto a SAS, SATA, SCSI hard drive, or USB drive.

-Verify that a keyboard and monitor are attached to the machine on which the ESXi software will be installed.
+- Verify that a keyboard and monitor are attached to the machine on which the ESXi software is installed.
 Alternatively, use a remote management application.
 See Using Remote Management Applications.

-Consider disconnecting your network storage.
+- Consider disconnecting your network storage.
 This action decreases the time it takes the installer to search for available disk drives.
-Note that when you disconnect network storage, any files on the disconnected disks are unavailable at installation.
+When you disconnect network storage, any files on the disconnected disks are unavailable at installation.

 Do not disconnect a LUN that contains an existing ESX or ESXi installation.
 Do not disconnect a VMFS datastore that contains the Service Console of an existing ESX installation.
 These actions can affect the outcome of the installation.